snigdhas/snigdha.dev/content/posts/first-sweater/index.md

 nolastmod: false
 ---

-Things I've learned knitting the felix pullover and the mistakes I've made along the way
+Learnings from knitting (and messing up) the felix pullover

 <!--more-->